 The digital revolution continues to make its way into the HR field, with an increase in equipment from 18 to 39% between 2018 and 2022.
 The various technologies are both the origin and the means to drive business transformations.

-Job and career planning (Strategic Workforce Planning) aims to adapt jobs skills and workforce, to the company's requirements.
+Job and career planning (Strategic Workforce Planning), nowadays through Jobs & Skills Management, aims at adapting jobs skills and workforce, to the company's requirements.
 These requirements stem, on the one hand, from the company's strategy and, on the other, from changes in its economic, social, legal and technological environment.
-Therefore, Strategic Workforce Planning must accompany the transformation of the business and take into account the impact of digital technology... it is a question of survival for companies!
-How to anticipate the transformation of the Strategic Workforce Planning ?
+Therefore, Strategic Workforce Planning must accompany the transformation of businesses and take particular account of the impacts of digital technology... this is a real question of survival for companies!
+How can we anticipate the transformation of businesses?
+How can the Strategic Workforce Planning How can it structure your transformation process?

 Here is a three-step action plan:

-In order to compensate for the shortage in certain professions that are at the limit of skills, the company takes up a challenge that consists of counting on an "atypical" candidate (external or internal).
+The company has to make up for shortcomings in certain professions for which skills are difficult to find.
+It can take up the challenge by focusing on an "atypical" candidate (external or internal) via adapted training and transformation programs.
 What do we mean by this term?
-A candidate whose technical level is not - at first sight - in line with the position to be filled, but who is endowed with softskills that allow us to bet on his/her adaptability.
-The recruit is then trained free of charge before taking up the position, and the gamble may well pay off... provided that the time required to carry out the "winning reskilling" is allowed!
+A candidate whose technical level is not - at first sight - in line with the position to be filled, but who is endowed with soft skills allowing to bet on his adaptability.
+The recruit is then trained before he or she takes up the position, and the gamble may well pay off...
+Provided that we allow ourselves the necessary time to carry out the "winning reskilling"!

 Tools for the rise in skills, objectives and supports